magnificent-math-club/magnificent-math-club.github.io/content/english/teacher/elaine-xu.md

 course: "Intro to Number Theory"
 # biography
 bio: "Hi, I'm Elaine, a rising junior at the Harker School in California.
 I enjoy learning about math, computer science, and artificial intelligence.
 I also love reading and playing card games."
-achievements: ["qualifying for AIME multiple times", "Distinguished Honor Roll on the AMC 8"]
+accomplishments: ["qualifying for AIME multiple times", "Distinguished Honor Roll on the AMC 8"]

 # interest
 # interest: ["Computer Networking","Computer Security","Human Computer Interfacing"]